samsonhaile14/OpenGL-Projects/PA4/README.md

 The format of the execution of the program follows:
 ./Tutorial (obj file name) (mtl file name), where (obj file name) and
 (mtl file name) each specify a file of the respective type.
 For example,
-./Tutorial box.obj and box.mtl will display a box object in accordance with
+"./Tutorial box.obj box.mtl" will display a box object in accordance with
 the specified obj and mtl file.

 If the user wants to use his/her own objects, they can move their objects into